davidsneighbour/kollitsch.dev/content/find/index.md

 ---
 layout: search
-title: Search on kollitsch.dev
+title: Find on kollitsch.dev
-linktitle: Search
+linktitle: Find
 description: Find the post or information you are looking for.
 Missing something?
 Feel free to contact me!
 menu: